• Skip to primary navigation

 Jump to Recipe Jump to Video Print Recipe

 Mousse is a classic Italian dessert.
-The traditional chocolate mousse recipe revolves around 5-ingredients – eggs, chocolate, sugar, cream, and sugar.
+The traditional mousse recipe revolves around – eggs, chocolate, sugar, cream, and sugar.
+A perfect chocolate mouse is light and airy yet creamy and decadent.

 Eggless (Egg-Free) Mousse

-Many mousse lovers are allergic to eggs or avoid eggs due to certain reasons, hence the eggless chocolate mousse recipe came into existence.
+Many mousse lovers are allergic to eggs or avoid eggs for specific reasons.
+Hence the eggless chocolate mousse recipe came into existence.
+And over the years, this egg-free mousse became quite popular because:

 • perfect texture